wso2/docs-open-banking/en/docs/develop/consent-management-authorize.md

     boolean value that specifies whether the customer has authorized the consent or not.

 ???info "New persist query parameter to Consent Authorize endpoint"
-    Customers can dynamically skip the authorization redirection flow from the persist endpoint with this new query parameter, and customers can send a boolean `authorize` query parameter in the persist request URL.
-If this `authorize` value is `false`, the authorization redirection will skip.
+    Customers can dynamically skip the authorization redirection flow from the persist endpoint with the `authorize` query parameter.
+    The `authorize` query parameter  is a boolean value and if it is set to `false`, the authorization redirection is skipped.

     For example: